Investment Managers

 Where data is not available, Scope 1 and 2 carbon emissions are estimated using MSCI’s proprietary carbon estimation model.

 McMaster adopted a decarbonization strategy in 2018 aligned with the United Nations Principles for Responsible Investment and began measuring and targeting carbon exposure across all asset classes and investment manager products to track progress against carbon reduction targets embedded into the Investment Pool’s policy and procedures.
-Since 2018, the Investment Pool has reduced carbon exposure by 49.2% and within the public equity and public infrastructure by 45.1%.
+McMaster has achieved it’s 2030 goals six years early.
+Since 2018, the Investment Pool has reduced carbon exposure by 78.6% and within public equity by 80.5%.
 McMaster’s original goal to reduce carbon exposure by 45% by 2030 has been achieved.
 McMaster’s updated carbon reduction goals aim to reduce WACI by 65% by 2025 and 75% by 2030 with the rest as soon as possible thereafter.
 In addition to Investment Manager ESG-Integrated approaches to selecting companies within each product, McMaster uses further active engagement strategies through a University Network for Investor Engagement.
 McMaster monitors investment manager’s active stewardship through company engagements and proxy voting, the University supports investment manager divestment decisions where companies fail to set plans aligned to the Paris Agreement targets.

 Clean Technology Solutions

-The Investment Pool includes holdings that offer clean technology solutions.
-MSCI measures the weight of these solutions based on sales across the following categories: alternative energy, energy efficiency, green building, pollution prevention, and sustainable water.
-The Investment Pool weight of companies offering clean technology solutions is 24%, and across pubic equity and public infrastructure holdings the weight is 31%.
+The Investment Pool includes holdings in companies that offer clean technology solutions.
+MSCI measures the weight of these companies that offer clean technology solutions based on sales across the following categories: alternative energy, energy efficiency, green building, pollution prevention, and sustainable water.
+The Investment Pool weight of companies offering clean technology solutions is 25.5%, and across public equity holdings the weight is 32.4%.

 Fossil Fuel Reserves